chriskonnertz/RegEx/README.md

 $regEx->addAnd('ht')->addAnd('tp');
 ```

-Add a partial expression to the overall regular expression and wrap it in an "and" expression.
+Adds a partial expression to the overall regular expression and wrap it in an "and" expression.
 This expression requires that all of its parts exist in the tested string.

 Example of the resulting regex string: `http`